Natalie Gelman: Career

 She started seriously performing at the age of 17, eventually busking on New York City Subway platforms.
 In 2006, after the release of her self-titled album, she started a 1500 mi tour from Miami to New York City on rollerblades to promote the album and support Children International.
 The trip took 48 days.
 After multiple attempts, she was ultimately accepted into the MTA's Music Under New York program.

 She released her first self-titled LP in 2006.
 Her second album, an EP, produced by Charlie Midnight and Mark Needham, was released in 2013.
 The music video for the song "Most the While" was selected for the 2014 New Media Film Festival.

 Gelman began a month-long tour with Alyse Black on July 16, 2014, through Washington state, Oregon and Montana.

 On July 17, 2014, she started a crowdfunding campaign to fund a full-length LP.

 On February 28, 2017, Natalie was chosen to open for Bon Jovi at the Golden 1 Center in Sacramento, California as part of his This House Is Not for Sale Tour.

 In 2020, she was selected to play at the Folk Alliance International in New Orleans.

+In 2021, Natalie released her third album, Moth to the Flame, on Blue Élan Records.

+In 2024, Natalie embarked on her second Alaska tour, performing the 13-date tour across the state while eight months pregnant with her second child.

+In 2026, Gelman returned to Alaska with her husband and two children for the Mountain Mama Tour.
+The tour was represented by Make A Scene Media.
+During the tour, she appeared on several Alaska media programs, including Alaska Landmine Radio and The Big Alaska Show.
+She was also featured on The Venue, a music television program broadcast by KTUU-TV.